VISIT OUR ART STORE ▶

 How to Remove Art Masking Fluid from Watercolor Paper

-After the paint is completely dry, I remove the masking fluid.
-I use a clean finger or a soft eraser and gently rub it off.
+Once the paint is fully dry, the artist removes the masking fluid by gently rubbing with a clean finger or a soft eraser.

 Peel off masking fluid